-Cheetahs are sometimes confused with leopards.
-Cheetahs are distinguished from leopards with their tear-stained black marks directly running from their eyes to the mouth.
-Cheetahs can’t roar but can only chirp and purr.
+Cheetahs are sometimes confused with leopards due to their appearance.
+They are distinguished from leopards with their tear-stained black marks directly running from their eyes to the mouth.
+Also, cheetahs can’t roar like lions but can only chirp and purr like common household cats.

-Since cheetah’s physical structure is lightweight and slender, which leaves them defenseless against lions and tigers.
-Due to these facts and human-caused predation, the number of cheetahs is decreasing which made them endangered species in many African nations.
+Cheetah’s physical structure is lightweight and very thin, which leaves them defenseless against lions and tigers.
+Due to these facts and human-caused illegal hunting, the number of cheetahs is decreasing which made them endangered species in many African nations.